 - Easy reservation system for the attractions that require you to book in advance.
 It won’t be difficult for you to figure out what attractions you need to reserve, nor will you have a hard time getting it done, thanks to a handy page with all the necessary information on GoCity’s website.

 - Money-back guarantee in case your plans change.
-If you can’t take your trip for any reason or decide against using the pass, you can get a refund within 90 days of purchase as long as the pass hasn’t been used yet.
+If you can’t take your trip for any reason or decide against using the pass, you can get a refund within 90 days of purchase if the pass hasn’t been used yet.

 - The Explorer Pass is a good option for long-term use.
-If you are living in the Netherlands or even in a nearby European country, you can make use of an Explorer Pass over the course of 60 days from its first use.
-That can be a great way for locals or near-locals to do some sightseeing in their own backyard around their own schedules.
+If you are living in the Netherlands or even in a nearby European country, you can use an Explorer Pass over 60 days from its first use.
+That can be a great way for locals or near-locals to do some sightseeing in their backyard around their schedules.

 See Related: Best Family-Friendly Hotels in Amsterdam